Dave Yost: Abortion ban

 Following the Dobbs v.
 Jackson Women's Health Organization decision that overturned Roe v.
 Wade, Yost filed a successful motion to dissolve the injunction on Ohio's six-week abortion ban.
 On June 24, 2022, Yost tweeted that "The Heartbeat Bill is now the law."
 He released a video statement on YouTube the same day in which he said, "This decision returns abortion policy to the place it has always belonged: to the elected policies branches of the governments."

-Yost's son and daughter-in-law publicly criticized his actions in messages on Facebook on June 24 and 25, the former saying, "[T]he lack of pro choice is blatantly against what this country says it is on its banners and documents.
+Yost's son and daughter-in-law publicly criticized the Supreme Court decision in messages on Facebook on June 24 and 25, the former saying, "[T]he lack of pro choice is blatantly against what this country says it is on its banners and documents.
 The land of the free doesn't seem so free right now."

 On June 30, 2022, shortly after the ban became effective, a 10-year-old rape victim who was "six weeks and three days" pregnant traveled from the Columbus area to Indianapolis, Indiana, to get an abortion to avoid carrying her rapist's child.
 The incident was widely reported, beginning with an article in the Indianapolis Star newspaper on July 1, and was mentioned by President Joe Biden on July 8 in comments at the White House.
 On July 11, Yost disputed the report, saying that neither his office or the state crime lab had any information on the matter, and that his staff had heard "not a whisper" about it; in an interview on July 12, Yost said it was "more likely that this is a fabrication".
-That day, the report was confirmed by the Columbus Division of Police and a rape suspect was arrested.
+Later that day, the report was confirmed by the Columbus Division of Police and a rape suspect was arrested.

 On July 14, Yost's office shared a backgrounder with media and on Twitter which listed specific exceptions contained in Ohio's "Heartbeat Law", and suggested, as had Yost in interviews on July 11, that the 10-year-old girl would have been able to obtain a legal abortion under those exceptions.
 The Ohio Legislative Commission said that nothing in the language of the law explicitly includes the age of the person seeking an abortion as a qualification for exception, and that it was unclear whether the girl would have qualified for a legal abortion.
 The following week, Yost rejected calls from the chairman of the Ohio Democratic Party and others for his resignation.

 Attempt to invalidate 2020 presidential election results

-After Joe Biden won the 2020 presidential election, Yost filed a "friend-of-the-court" brief in support of the Trump campaign's attempt to invalidate ballots cast in Pennsylvania.
-However, in December 2020, Yost opposed a lawsuit filed by Texas Attorney General Ken Paxton which sought to subvert the presidential election results and prevent Biden from being certified as the winner.
+In December 2020, Yost filed an amicus curiae brief in the U.S. Supreme Court case Texas v.
+Pennsylvania.
+Rather than supporting Texas's attempt to overturn the election, Ohio argued that the Supreme Court lacked the constitutional authority to order state legislatures to appoint a new slate of electors, but urged the Court to definitively rule on the Electors Clause to prevent future election administration issues.